About

 About Jake

-About Jake Hallman: I’ve spent the last twenty years telling stories as a video producer, media educator, and creative director, just not always in the ways I expected to.
+I’ve spent the last twenty years telling stories, just not always in the ways I expected to.

-My career began at the Statesboro Herald, where I covered education, local government, and whatever else landed on my desk.
-I shot photos, laid out pages, managed the entertainment section, and pulled late-night desk shifts.
+My career began at the Statesboro Herald, where I started on the education and government beat.
+Before long I’d picked up photography duties, page layout, and the entertainment section.
 A few state press awards came out of that stretch, along with a good sense of how to find a story, write it straight, and ship it on time.

-From there I moved to Connect Statesboro as editor, where I ran a small team, worked with writers, and pushed us toward web-first before most local publications were thinking that way.
-I came back briefly in 2010 to help sort out some editorial and business problems, which tells you something about the relationships I tend to build with the people I work with.
+That entertainment page grew into Connect Statesboro, an alt-weekly aimed at the university community and under-30 crowd in Statesboro and Bulloch County.
+I was the founding editor.
+I built it, ran a small team, worked with writers, and pushed us toward web-first before most local publications were thinking that way.
+After my successor ran into a rough patch, they brought me back to right the ship.
+I did, and the publication continued for years afterward.
+That call back tells you something about the relationships I tend to build with the people I work with.

 Since 2022, I’ve been the Creative Director for “Where the Food Comes From,” a nationally broadcast agriculture series on RFD-TV hosted by Chip Carter.
 I shoot and edit every episode.
 Small crew, usually two to five people.
 I handle all the post — color, audio, graphics, delivery.
-The show airs on RFD-TV and streams on RFD-TV Now, Cowboy Channel+, and YouTube.
+The show airs on RFD-TV, streams on RFD-TV Now, Cowboy Channel+, and YouTube, and reaches international audiences through several other outlets.
 We’re in Season 4 now.

 Chip and I go back years.
 A mutual friend connected us when he needed some video work, and that turned into Stouthouse Media producing weekly videos for his news site, Southeast Produce Weekly.
 When he made the jump to a full show on RFD-TV, I came with him.